simonplend/workshop-node-validation-essentials/README.md

 ```
 -->

-## Just before the workshop begins
+## Starting the workshop

-Please open:
+To make sure you're ready to start the workshop:

-- This project in your code editor.
+- Open this project in your code editor.
-- A terminal window for running commands.
+- Open a terminal window for running commands, and `cd` to the directory for this project.

-In your terminal, `cd` into the `workshop` directory in this project.
+- Open [Part 1](https://github.com/simonplend/workshop-node-validation-essentials/blob/main/01-why-validation-is-essential/README.md) of the workshop in your browser.

-You're now ready for the workshop! 🙌
+Let's get started! 🚀

 ## License